 Within the pages of this website, current and prospective students are able to hone their skills by taking GED Preparation and ESL instruction quizzes.
 The hope is that this preparation will supplement what is learned in TJACE taught courses.
 Feel free to browse through the site.

 The Voices of Adult Learners is a celebration bringing together adults from literacy, GED and ESL education programs to share their compelling stories.
 Students enrolled in literacy and adult education programs have composed a variety of writings about family, work, education and life changes.
 This is a yearly Virginia Festival of the Book event, free and open to the public.
 Read the stories submitted for this years' event online.

-Each year we celebrate the cultural and linguistic diversity of our local community.
-The 13th Annual Festival of Cultures, 2016, will be a day of free family-friendly fun with all-day entertainment: music, dance, song, and storytelling.
+At Lee Park—Downtown Charlottesville 10a-4p Each year we celebrate the cultural and linguistic diversity of our local community.
+The 14th Annual Festival of Cultures, May 13th, 2017, will be a day of free family-friendly fun with all-day entertainment: music, dance, song, and storytelling.
 Enjoy hands-on cultural crafts activities, visit cultural exhibits, food, and artisan vendors.
 The Festival is a gathering place where all can meet, share in, and learn about each others' cultures.
 Here you can take a passport and "travel the world in Lee Park".
 The Festival is organized by us with the involvement and support of many other individuals and organizations and provides an opportunity for building bridges of communication between new Americans and established residents.
 The Festival is in Lee Park on Market Street next to Main Branch of the Library in downtown Charlottesville.
 This event is FREE and open to the public.